Royal-lobster/Chat-GPT-Amoled-Dark-CSS/README.md

+> ⚠️ THIS REPO IS NO LONGER MAINTAINED AND IS OUTDATED BECAUSE OPEN AI CHAGING THE SITE FREQUENTLY.

 # Chat GPT Amoled dark CSS 🎨
 Beautiful custom user styles for Open AI Chat GPT which includes mobile friendly styles and amoled friendly

-> ⚠️ THIS REPO IS NO LONGER MAINTAINED AND IS OUTDATED

 ### 🗒️ NOTE
 > styles may not work if open ai adds changes to their website. feel free to open issue / pr if something looks broken